rotemyohanan/time-machine/Spring/SpringXmlConfiguration.md

     </bean>

-Beans:
+##### Beans
 These are POJO classes.
 Replace the keyword **new**
-Define a class and use the Interface.
+They define a class and use the Interface.

-seperate configuration from the business logic - that helps use the same business logic in production and on development although the configuration is different.

-This calls the seperation of concerns.
+seperate configuration from the business logic - that helps use the same business logic in production and on development although the configuration is different. (this calls the seperation of concerns)

 The beans are defined inside the **applicationContext.xml file**.

     <bean name="customerRepository class="com.repositoryImple"></bean>

-Setter injection.

-The Spring reduces the following:
+##### The Spring reduces the following:

-no new object should be done in the code no getters and setters in the class.
+1. No new object should be done in the code.
+2. No getters and setters in the class. (clean code)

-Calling to the ApplicationContext:
+#### Calling to the ApplicationContext:

     ApplicationContext appContext = new ClassPathXmlApplicationContext("applicationContext.xml");

-(under the **src.main.resources**)

     Customerservice customerService = appContext.getBean("customerService", CustomerService.class);

-@Autowire
+#### @Autowire

 Spring automatically wires Beans:
 - **byType**